mitre/emasser/README.md

 ***Note:** See [Setting Environment Variables Configuration](https://github.com/mitre/emasser/wiki/Editing-Environment-Variables-Configuration) for detailed information on required and optional variables.

 ## Using Docker
-Ensure that docker engine is running and start the emasser Docker Container.
+Ensure that docker engine is running and start the eMASSer Docker Container.
 ### Install
 - On Linux or Mac:
   ```